 10.1 Prevent - From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ('The CTSA 2015') Schools must have regard to statutory PREVENT GUIDANCE issued under section 29 of the CTSA 2015.
-Paragraphs 57-76 of the Prevent guidance are concerned specifically with schools' responsibility to the need to prevent people from being drawn into terrorism."
+Paragraphs 141-210 of the Prevent guidance are concerned specifically with Education's responsibility to the need to prevent people from being drawn into terrorism."